Child Abuse Facts (cont.)

 Children who are subjected to maltreatment are at risk for a variety of physical and emotional problems, often depending on their age.
 Physically, children can suffer from brain injury, including mental retardation, concussions, seizures, and death.
 Behaviorally and emotionally, children may develop a myriad of problems, including depression, anxiety, trouble bonding with others, and issues with controlling their anger.

 Adults who were the victims of child abuse are at higher risk for a variety of emotional and physical problems, as well as for economic problems.
 The most common physical problems are neurological and musculoskeletal problems, followed by respiratory, heart, and gastrointestinal ailments.
 Compared to adults with no history of child-abuse victimization, those who were abused as children are at risk for achieving lower levels of education, employment, income, and assets.
 Those risks are apparently even greater for women compared to men.
-Adult survivors of abuse are also at higher risk of family violence occurring in their own homes.
+Adult survivors of abuse are also at higher risk of incarceration and for family violence occurring in their own homes.

 Is it possible to prevent child abuse?